Adir-SL/LottiePlayer/README.md

  - Download the latest release file
  - Extract the ZIP file
  - Copy the APP file to youe Application folder
- - Double click to open it
+ - Double click to open Lottie Player

 ## Releases